juancwu/henkan/README.md

 This is a comprehensive list of keywords that are basically commands in our grammar.

 -   `cp [-offset n]` copies the last result by default to the clipboard or specified the offset that needs to be copied.
 -   `help` shows the help menu.

+## Operation Process

+Henkan basically works like a programming language intepreter.
+It will boot up an interface for the user to type, then it will try to parse the line and evaluate it, and finally show the result back in the terminal.

+This is basically an intepreter like NodeJS shell or Python's too.